ON THIS PAGE Emphasis Mine In Bible Verses

 What do you have that God hasn't given you?
 And if all you have is from God, why boast as though you have accomplished something on your own?
 (1 Corinthians 4:7b.
 NLT)

-The problem is that in 1 Corinthians 4:7 Paul was not talking about our responsibility to take care of God's "stuff", but was reproving the Corinthians - a strife ridden, quarrelsome, divided church (1 Corinthians 3:3).
-Each boasted of who they had been converted or baptized by (Paul, Peter, or Apollos) when, as Paul told them, he and all the other apostles were only instruments which God used to bring them to the knowledge of the truth.
+The problem is that in 1 Corinthians 4:7 Paul was not talking about our responsibility to take care of God's "stuff" but was reproving the Corinthians - a strife ridden, quarrelsome, divided church (1 Corinthians 3:3).
+Because each one of them were boasting of who they had been converted or baptized by (Paul, Peter, or Apollos), Paul told them he and all the other apostles were only instruments that God used to bring the Corinthians to the knowledge of the truth.
 Even the apostles work of sowing and watering the seed was of little use unless God gave the increase.
-Vs. 5-8, Thus they did not need to glory in men (Vs. 21-22)
+Vs. 5-8.
+(Vs. 21-22)

 The theme is continued in the beginning verses of chapter 4, in which Paul goes on to tell the Corinthians "not to think of men above that which is written, that no one of you be puffed up for one against another" because all that they possessed had been given of God through one of the apostles who first preached the Gospel at Corinth.
 They themselves had no room to boast.

-1 Corinthians 4:7 has absolutely nothing to do with us being caretakers of God's property (although we are) but the misplaced partisanship that the Corinthians were demonstrating.
+1 Corinthians 4:7 has absolutely nothing to do with us being caretakers of God's property (although we are) but the misplaced partisanship and pride that the Corinthians were demonstrating.

 Psalms 147:11

-Under the sub heading Bringing Pleasure To God Is Called "worship" Warren quotes the CEV's version of Psalms 147:11.
+Under the sub heading Bringing Pleasure To God Warren quotes the CEV's version of Psalms 147:11.

 Not so!
 The word used is the Hebrew yârê, which means "fear" and is usually translated so.